 Kiwa CMT Testing offers petrographic examination of concrete and cementitious materials including HAC for identification of deleterious reactions (‘sulphate attack’ and ASR for example) and potential causes of problems and failures within such materials.
-Additionally, our laboratory carries out microscopic examination of other materials including identification of the presence and type of asbestos in accordance with MDHS 77.
+Additionally, our laboratory carries out microscopic examination of other materials including identification of the presence and type of cement replacement materials.

 The term “petrography” is generic, with everything from sample type and frequency to sub-specimen production, examination and final reporting tailored to the particular circumstances and requirements of the testing and investigation undertaken.
 In short, when investigating the cause of failure or extent of external impacts on cement based materials, the petrographer turns detective searching for clues.